Skip to main content

 Adolescent Health Project Closing 01

-The MSF Indonesia adolescent health project focused on improving the quality of, and access for adolescents to, targeted health services, including health promotion and education sessions.
+The MSF Indonesia adolescent health project focuses on improving the quality of, and access for adolescents to, targeted health services, including health promotion and education sessions.
 Capacity building was one of the activities in this project, and health workers were trained on the topic of adolescent sexual reproductive health.

 Sania Elizabeth/MSF